 - To conduct a humane trapping program that is acceptable to the community, animal welfare agencies and government.

 - To survey and record Indian Myna bird numbers and impacts to assist with program development and future research

 How do I participate in the program?

-1. Register your interest by calling Council's Customer Service Centre on 4227 7111 and booking in to attend one of the following free short workshops.
-You can also book via Eventbrite - click on the date you're interested in below to see the online booking information..
-All workshops run from 10am for approximately 1 hour:
+1. Register your interest by calling Council's Customer Service Centre on 4227 7111 and then book to attend one of the following free short workshops.
+You can also book via Eventbrite.
+The dates below provide links to the online booking form.
+All workshops run from 10am for about one hour:

 You will then be contacted by Council staff with your workshop details.

 3. Get involved in our humane backyard trapping program (optional) by purchasing your own trap from Corrimal Men's Shed for $50 (cash only).
 A representative of the Men's Shed will be selling approved traps at the workshop.
 Please note: participants must complete a workshop prior to purchasing a trap.
 One trap per property only.

 4. Record sighting and trapping statistics using the Myna Bird Sighting Sheet template and report this information back to Council.

 5. Encourage friends and neighbours to get involved in the program.